Russian Tea Room: Reception

 Bryan Miller of The New York Times said in 1992 that "beneath all the hype there is little substance", saying that the restaurant suffered from "inattentive and unprofessional" service despite being highly patronized.
-After the Russian Tea Room reopened in 1999, William Grimes of the Times wrote that the reopened restaurant was "appalling", saying: "More than ever, the Russian Tea Room is not about the food. [...]
+After the Tea Room reopened in 1999, it received several negative reviews.
+William Grimes of the Times wrote that the reopened restaurant was "appalling", saying: "More than ever, the Russian Tea Room is not about the food. [...]
 The modern touches that [Canelle] has introduced often seem peculiar, and the traditional dishes lack soul."
-Times food critic Frank Bruni regarded the Russian Tea Room as "good" in 2006, saying that "in terms of food and all else, the Russian Tea Room doesn't add up neatly or quite make sense", although the high quality of the food was counterbalanced by poor service.
+Lenore Skenazy of the New York Daily News wrote: "If you want opulence, it's here.
+If you want history, hurry over.
+If you want borscht, run!
+For your life."
+Architecturally, it was more positively acclaimed; the Tea Room received the Award for Outstanding Restaurant Design from the James Beard Foundation in 2001.